ngs-docs/2021-august-remote-computing/08-version-control-git.Rmd

 ### Setup GitHub Repo

 Things are now setup on the local repository.
 Let's shift to the GitHub interface.
-Follow steps from "Create a git repository on GitHub" section to create `workshop_scripts` repository [You can name it anything you want but helps to keep the local and remote names same].
+Follow steps from [Create a git repository on GitHub] section to create `workshop_scripts` repository (You can name it anything you want but helps to keep the local and remote names same).

 Copy the GitHub URL in your paste buffer.